-The “Single” has been around since the beginning of recorded music, in fact singles were the chosen method of packaging a music product before albums existed.
-The relative importance of the single has varied greatly, both commercially and artistically over time.
-Although singles were the norm in the 1950’s, in the mid sixties, with the emergence of rock music, and the conceptual albums that came along with that, singles lost their significance for a time.
-In physical product an album has almost identical manufacturing, packing, and distribution costs as a single, but can be sold at a significantly higher price.
-The 90’s saw albums created and sold at as much as $20 an album.
-Certainly not every song on the album was a hit, nor was each song always even palatable.
+The “Single” has been around since the beginning of recorded music; in fact, singles were the chosen method of packaging a music product before albums existed.
+The relative importance of the single has varied dramatically, both commercially and artistically, over time.
+Although singles were the norm in the 1950s.
+In the mid-sixties, with the emergence of rock music and the conceptual albums that came along with that, singles lost their significance for a time.
+In a physical product, an album has almost identical manufacturing, packing, and distribution costs as a single but can sell at a significantly higher price.
+The ’90s saw albums created and sold at as much as $20 an album.
+Indeed, not every song on the album was a hit, nor was each song always even palatable.
 As long as there was one hit to drive sales, the album sold.
 This was the model of the recording industry.
-It was the era of high production, marketing, and distribution costs; mega stars; and a consumer base that was forced fed songs they didn’t want by way of packaging songs they did want.
+It was the era of high production, marketing, and distribution costs; megastars; and a consumer base forced fed songs they didn’t want by way of packaging songs they did want.

 Now that consumers have a choice, they have made their decision overwhelmingly clear.
 They want convenience and customization.
 What does this mean for the artist or music entrepreneur?
 When everything is turning digital, where does an artist go?
-One thing is certain, no matter what happens with how we distribute music, the fact that we need a star will never change.
-So today, we don’t make music, we make stars.
-The key is to find a global appeal, once that appeal is created, find it’s product and market.
+Certainly, no matter what happens with how we distribute music, the fact that we need a star will never change.
+So today, we don’t make music; we make stars.
+The key is to find a global appeal.
+Once that appeal is created, find its product and market.

-The two biggest digital incomes are 60% mobile sales, 48% internet streaming.
-Streaming music and illegal downloads are playing the role of raido.
-Asian Music Mogul JY Parks states in a 2009 Midam interview, in Korea, they lost 90% of the physical CD market, his flagship act, “Wondergirls,” never made an album – instead they created mini albums – these albums only have 3 songs, the physical product is more like a photobook for the fans to have – music products have a much faster turnover today, so all you need is 3 or 4 songs, need to release 2 songs a year.. no time off, no one gets music from actual CD’s.
-Singles are about convenience, which is the cornerstone of any market in today’s society and global culture, albums are too inconvenient for the customer, customers don’t want to be pushed to buy 12 songs, it’s just uncomfortable and inconvenient for the customer.
-It is very convenient to purchase 1 song, digital, from the computer, in an instant download.
+The two most significant digital incomes are 60% mobile sales, 48% internet streaming.
+Streaming music and illegal downloads are playing the role of radio.
+Asian Music Mogul JY Parks states in a 2009 Midam interview, in Korea, they lost 90% of the physical CD market, his flagship act, “Wondergirls,” never made an album.
+Instead, they created mini albums – these albums only have three songs, the physical product is more like a photobook for the fans to have – music products have a much faster turnover today, so all you need is 3 or 4 songs, need to release two songs a year, no time off, no one gets music from actual CD’s.
+Singles are about convenience, which is the cornerstone of any market in today’s society and global culture; albums are too inconvenient for customers; customers don’t want to be pushed to buy 12 songs.
+It’s just uncomfortable and inconvenient for the customer.
+It is very convenient to purchase one digital song, from the computer, in an instant download.

-What should an artist really do?
-I believe an artist new path should go something like this: write – write A LOT – churn out 100 songs or so at least, chances are writing that many songs, your best work will be somewhere in there, also aside from the probability that at least 1 out of 100 songs will be amazing, practice makes perfect.
+What should an artist do?
+I believe an artist new path should go something like this: write – write A LOT – churn out 100 songs or so at least, chances are writing that many pieces, your best work will be somewhere in there, also aside from the probability that at least 1 out of 100 songs will be amazing, practice makes perfect.
 Then, invest the budget you would have used to record an entire album professionally, in home recording equipment.
-Demo (or record beautifully if you are able in your home studio) all or most of your written songs.
-Get a nice catalog of demos.
-Next put your demos where people can hear them, basically get a very large focus group to listen (this may mean something as simple as streaming your songs on myspace, handing out sample demos or mixtapes at shows, etc), also play live and play your material, pay attention to the reaction of your audience, and let the listeners or fans choose which songs are your singles.
-Then, get in a professional studio, and record 1-3 songs at a time, get them mixed and mastered, this is where you spend the money.
+Demo (or record beautifully if you can in your home studio) all or most of your written songs.
+Get an excellent catalog of demos.
+Next, put your demos where people can hear them, basically get a giant focus group to listen (this may mean something as simple as streaming your songs on a private link for a select online audience, handing out sample demos or mixtapes at shows, etc.), also play live and play your material, pay attention to the reaction of your audience, and let the listeners or fans choose which songs are your singles.
+Then, get in a professional studio and record 1-3 songs at a time, get them mixed and mastered; this is where you spend the money.
 Then release your singles properly.
 You won’t make enough money from downloads alone.
 But then again, you won’t have spent as much on recording costs either.
 You will need to create multiple streams of income for your brand and single.
-Tour, sell merchandise, create ringtones and ringbacks of your singles, mobile apps, wallpapers, publishing and licensing, any and every income source you can dip your hands in, get there.
-And you MUST think outside the box, and look to the future.
+Tour, sell merchandise, create ringtones and ringback of your singles, mobile apps, wallpapers, publishing and licensing, any and every income source you can dip your hands in, get there.
+And you must think outside the box and look to the future.